classiebit/eventmie-docs/resources/docs/1.0/introduction.md

 <a name="Lite-version"></a>
 ## Lite Version

->{primary} This is Eventmi Lite version documentation
+>{primary} This is Eventmie Lite version documentation

 **Eventmie Lite Version** is open-source, free to use.
 Lite version has got limited features & functionality.